openconfig/featureprofiles/feature/bgp/linkbandwidth_community/otg_tests/linkbandwidth_aggregation/README.md

   * 8 peers - 40Mbps
   * 8 peers - 80Mbps

-3. Verify that DUT advertises the test route to DOWNSTREAM eBGP peer with aggregated bandwidth community of 1600Mbps.
+3. Verify that DUT advertises the test route to DOWNSTREAM eBGP peer with cumulative bandwidth community of 1600Mbps.

 ### RT-7.6.2: Verify LBW changes.
 Using RT-7.6.1 set up conduct following changes:

 1) Disable 32 peers advertising 10Mpbs bandwidth community.
-2) Verify that DUT advertises the test route to Upstream peer with aggregated bandwidth community of 1280Mbps.
+2) Verify that DUT advertises the test route to Upstream peer with cumulative bandwidth community of 1280Mbps.
 3) Re-enable 32 peers advertising 10Mpbs bandwidth community.
-4) Verify that DUT advertises the test route to Upstream peer with aggregated bandwidth community of 1600Mbps.
+4) Verify that DUT advertises the test route to Upstream peer with cumulative bandwidth community of 1600Mbps.

-### RT-7.6.3: Verify LBW aggregation to iBGP peer
+### RT-7.6.3: Verify LBW cumulative to iBGP peer

-* Configure 64x eBGP peers on ATE Port 1 interface in peering group UPSTREAM.
+1. Reconfigure 64x peers in peering group UPSTREAM to iBGP
-* Configure a single iBGP peer on ATE Port 2 interface in peering group DOWNSTREAM.
+2. Reconfigure a single peer in peering group DOWNSTREAM to iBGP
-* Enable BGP LBW receive for peering group UPSTREAM.
-* Enable BGP LBW send for peering group DOWNSTREAM.
-Enable Link Bandwidth aggregation feature.

-**TODO:** Link Bandwidth aggregation feature is not currently modeled in OC.

-2. Advertise the same test prefix from ATE from all UPSTREAM peer with LBW community:
-  * 32 peers - 10Mbps
-  * 16 peers - 20Mbps
-  * 8 peers - 40Mbps
-  * 8 peers - 80Mbps

-3. Verify that DUT advertises the test route to DOWNSTREAM iBGP peer with aggregated bandwidth community of 1600Mbps.
+3. Repeat test RT-7.6.1 for iBGP.

 ## OpenConfig Path and RPC Coverage